Phileosopher/commonplace/computers-software-maintenance.md

 The best feature in computers, no matter what, is speed.
 The faster the computer performs tasks, the more efficiently it's using resources, and the more burden that task can take on when it's part of a much larger system.

+Beyond the speed of the computer performing the action, the *second*-best feature is the speed of usability.
+While the first is a question of optimized code, the second is a matter of [UX/design](engineering-design-cs.md).

 Every feature that accommodates different situations adds to the complexity of the program.
 Imagine, for example, a non-software comparison with a screwdriver:

 1. At the onset, the screwdriver is a simple tip, shaft, and handle.